electron/website/scripts/tasks/how-to-examples.md

 ## How to...?

-The following are all the "How to?" available at the moment (you can access them from the sidebar as well).
+You can find the full list of "How to?" in the sidebar.
 If there is something that you would like to do that is not documented, please join our [discord server][] and let us know!

 [discord server]: https://discord.com/invite/electron
 [fiddle]: https://www.electronjs.org/fiddle